KentenRoth/100DaysOfCode/README.md

 Day 4

 Today was a disappointing day.
 I felt good this AM when I got up for work, but by the time I made it threw the day and finally got home and able to get on my computer I was completely exhausted.
 I only got about 30-45 minutes in and I feel like I am going to have to go over most if not all of it again tomorrow.
 I knew days would be like this from time to time with work and having to work longer days from time to time.
 I have more time cut out tomorrow for coding so I will hit it hard and redeem myself.

 ---

+Day 5

+Today was a much better day.
+I spent sometime at work going over the stuff I did last night to do a bit of a refresher.
+I was feeling better about what I did yesterday because of that, and started to dive a little deeper into NodeJS.
+I learned more about using process.argv and about the yargs library.
+I did run into some errors, but I worked threw them using what was provided by the terminal.
+I was able to debug a little and find my mistakes without having to google something or look for answers on stack overflow.
+It's the little wins that I have to take when I am early in learning a language so I keep that overwhelmed feeling away, and it helps me realize that I am starting to understand this coding stuff.

+---